Boyu-Qian/onlineShop/README.md

 # onlineShop

-This website is my personal project.
-It will be deploy on aws in 2 days.
+This MERN project is hosted on Render.com.
+The link to the website: https://shop-r2dg.onrender.com/.